FaithAlone.net

 15 And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.

-Therefore, Genesis 3:15 is extremely valuable to us in establishing that God has always preached the Messiah that would redeem mankind to every generation.
+Therefore, Genesis 3:15 is extremely valuable in establishing that God has consistently preached that He would send a Messiah to redeem mankind, starting from the very beginning.
 This first promise made to Adam and Eve is the basis from which all the prophets preached the same message of the Messiah which was to come (Acts 10:43, 26:22-23).
 And, when witnessing to Muslims and Jews, especially, the reference to the "bruising of His heel" is invaluable, because it points to something that they both reject - the crucifixion of the Messiah.

 The Vulgate